List of Wayward Pines characters: Kerry Campbell

 Kerry Campbell (Kacey Rohl) is a First Generation resident who is a tough and unflappable part of the new Wayward Pines brain trust in season 2.
 While devoted to Pilcher's vision and supportive of Jason, whom she loves, she begins to think for herself after conversations with Theo and Rebecca, and questions many of Jason's decisions.
 It's revealed near the end of season 2 that Pilcher originally met with Kerry while he was recruiting volunteers, at which time she was a vulnerable, single mother-to-be.
 Kerry is in fact Jason's mother, though she doesn't discover this until after shooting Jason in self-defense, leading to his death.
-Disgusted with herself and determined to do some good, Kerry sacrifices herself as a form of biological warfare against the Abbies in the series finale, hoping to wipe them out while saving Theo's life.
+In the series finale, Kerry sacrifices herself as a disease-infected (typhoid, Marburg virus, and bubonic plague) form of biological warfare against the Abbies, hoping to commit genocide of that entire species in order to save the few hundred humans left on Earth.